-We like the Citi ThankYou Preferred Card for College Students since it offers decent travel rewards to consumers who’ve never owned a credit card before, and may otherwise find it difficult to qualify for one.
-With this card, students can get rewards valued between 1% and 2% back on their spending, as long as they redeem their points on travel and gift cards through the ThankYou program.
-There are also a few nice perks, such as tickets to concerts sold out elsewhere.
-As a cash back card, the Citi ThankYou Preferred for College Students offers subpar rewards (<1%).
-For individuals looking for pure cash rewards, we recommend going with either the Sallie Mae Mastercard, or the Discover it® for Students.
+We like the Citi® ThankYou® Preferred Credit Card for College Students since it offers decent travel rewards to consumers who’ve never owned a credit card before, and may otherwise find it difficult to qualify for one.
+The card also has a few nice perks, such as tickets to concerts sold out elsewhere.
+As a cash back card, it offers subpar rewards.
+For individuals looking for pure cash rewards, we recommend going with either the Sallie Mae Mastercard, or the Discover it® Student Cash Back.

-Features we like about the Citi ThankYou Preferred Card for College Students:
+Features we like about the Citi® ThankYou® Preferred Credit Card for College Students:

 - Up to a 2% rewards rate when ThankYou points are redeemed for travel and gift cards

 - Rewards only valuable when redeemed for travel or gift cards through the ThankYou network